 Several studies have also found that positive reinforcement used negatively can do more harm than good.

-Positive reinforcement, however, remains an effective means through which to shape behavior in the childhood years and beyond, if done right.
+But this strategy remains effective in shaping behavior in the childhood years and beyond, if done right.

 So how do you get positive reinforcement right?